selfiens/mac_screenshot_stash/README.md

 Why one needs this script?
 --------------------------
-The script was created for activity-journaling purposes.
+The script is created for activity-journaling purposes.

 I report what I have been doing and done to a team log.
 But it's pretty hard to perfectly recall what I did yesterday, or even this morning.
-So I created this script, running it in the background, and I review the screen shots at the end of the day, and collect the log items eligible for the team reporting.
+So I created this script, let it collect screen shots it in the background, and I review the screen shots at the end of the day to sort out log items eligible for the team reporting.

 How to use
 ----------
-Since the capturing script has to be running in the background, there is a separate launcher script.
+First, create a `ScreenLog` folder on your desktop.
-Open your terminal, and type the following:
+And then open your terminal, type the following:

     scap_launcher.sh

+which launches the screen capture script in the background.

+To test whether the screen capture script is running correctly, run it directly by typing:

+    scap

 Customizing
 -----------